-.
-Most people turn to recommendations from family or friends, but if you don’t know what you need from a conveyancing solicitor, or what they do, how are you going to find the right person for you?
+So, you’ve found your dream home and you’re ready to buy.
+Now it’s time to find a solicitor.
+Most people turn to recommendations from family or friends when looking for a solicitor.
+But if you don’t know what you need from a conveyancing solicitor, how are you going to find the right person for you?

 Licensed conveyancer vs conveyancing solicitor: what’s the difference?